Artisan Green Coffee for Craft Roasters

 SCAA method of green beans grading is followed, but it is not always possible and, sometimes, not required to strictly apply the exact parameters.
 Either way, we try to lean closer towards the SCAA standard.

 Sometimes we are asked to supply larger beans.
 This may be due to the belief that larger beans may provide a better taste profile, but that is not the universal law of coffee grading.
 Peaberries are included so the screen sizes are from 14-18.
 We focus on color, defects, size and moisture, but we place more attention to the batch’s taste profile.
 Every batch is tasted and reviewed and only the approved batch is packed for export.

-As in Ethiopia, the final stage to assure high quality beans is by sorting with eyes and hands.
-There are two reasons for this, the first: Hand-Sorting is the simplest but the most effective way for the high quality coffee color sorting.
-Second: because we have a small quantity production, automatic color sorter is not as needed.
+As in Ethiopia, the final stage to assure high-quality beans is by sorting with eyes and hands.
+There are two reasons for this, the first: Hand-Sorting is the simplest but the most effective way for the high-quality coffee color sorting.
+Second: because we have a small quantity production, the automatic color sorter is not as needed.

 Coffee beans are stored in Grainpro bags to retain its freshness and follows international coffee transport packing requirements.
-The Grainpro bags are gas tight and water tight with inner liner that effectively stop infestation and inhibits the development of afla-toxin producing molds.
+The Grainpro bags are gas-tight and watertight with an inner liner that effectively stop infestation and inhibits the development of afla-toxin producing molds.
 The bag effectively preserves the freshness of the coffee for a longer storage and shipping period.

 It is important for us to get the coffee delivered in the same condition as we have shipped it.
 We don’t mind adding few extra cents to a dollar in order to choose the most reliable forwarder and the shortest air routes so that our customers will get the same fresh beans on time and without any paper work set backs.